pupilfirst/wd201-scripts/databases/migrations/README.md

 Database saas_db created.
 ```

-Now, you can simply generate a model using `db:generate` command and passing in the attributes and types.
+Now, you can simply generate a model using `model:generate` command and passing in the attributes and types.
 Let's create a model for Todo.
 We will have a `title` with type `string`, then `dueDate` of type `date` and a `complete` of type `boolean`.

 ```sh
 npx sequelize-cli model:generate --name Todo --attributes title:string,dueDate:dateonly,completed:boolean